Post-2008 Irish economic downturn: Background and causes

 The economy of the Republic of Ireland expanded rapidly during the Celtic Tiger years (1995–2007) due to a low corporate tax rate, low ECB interest rates, and other systemic factors (such as soft surveillance of banking supervision including against observance of Basel Core Principles, underdeveloped public financial management and anti-corruption systems and adoption of poor policies including a corporate tax system that fostered non-tradable goods and services through the construction industry).
 At the end of the third quarter of 2010, German banks had between US$186.4 billion and $208.3 billion in total exposure to Ireland with $57.8 billion in exposure to Irish banks.
 This led to an expansion of credit and a property bubble which petered out in 2007.
-Irish banks, already over-exposed to the Irish property market, came under severe pressure in September 2008 due to the global financial crisis of 2007–08.
+Irish banks, already over-exposed to the Irish property market, came under severe pressure in September 2008 due to the 2008 financial crisis.

 The foreign borrowings of Irish banks rose from €15 billion to €110 billion in 2004–08.
 Much of this was borrowed on a three-month rollover basis to fund building projects that would not be sold for several years.
 When the properties could not be sold due to oversupply, the result was a classic asset–liability mismatch.
 At the time of the bank guarantee the banks were said to be illiquid (but not insolvent) by €4 billion; this turned out to be an enormous underestimate.